Floris-Buyse-FB/Deep_Learning/chapter_10/samenvatting_slides.md

 - Minibatch passed to input layer -> first hidden layer
 - Each layer computes weighted sum of inputs and applies activation function
 - Output of last layer = $\hat{y}$ = prediction of network for input.
-- Intermidiate results stored for backwars pass.
+- Intermidiate results stored for backwards pass.

 #### Backward Pass